John R. Countryman: Ambassador to Oman

 In 1981, President Ronald Reagan nominated Countryman to be United States Ambassador to Oman.
 He was confirmed by the United States Senate by unanimous consent and presented his credentials in Muscat on October 14, 1981.
 Countryman developed the growing relationship between the U.S. and Oman by promoting trade as well as military access; his staff coordinated a 150th anniversary celebration of the Treaty of Amity and Commerce between the two nations.
 Sultan Qaboos of Oman made a state visit to the U.S. in 1983, to which Countryman was invited, and Countryman arranged for Vice President George Bush to visit the sultanate on one of his visits to the region.
 Countryman also hosted a large congressional delegation led by Charles H. Percy, chairman of the Senate Foreign Relations Committee.

 During Countryman's ambassadorship, the Iran–Iraq War erupted.
 Ambassadors for both Iraq and Iran were present in Oman, and while Countryman was friendly with the Iraqi ambassador, he adhered to U.S. foreign policy and did not acknowledge the Iranian ambassador at all.
-Countryman's tour was originally set to be three years, but he stayed on an additional year to act as an advisor for the re-negotiation of the U.S.–Oman military access agreement.
+Countryman's tour was originally set to be three years, but he stayed on an additional year to act as an advisor for the renegotiation of the U.S.–Oman military access agreement.
 He left his post on July 29, 1985.

-In 1985, Countryman moved back to Washington, D.C., to complete an 18-month senior fellowship at the Center for Strategic and International Studies.
+In 1985, Countryman moved back to Washington, D.C. to complete an 18-month senior fellowship at the Center for Strategic and International Studies.
 He researched and wrote a paper on the subject of "Oil and Security in the Persian Gulf", which he then developed into an all-day seminar for the Foreign Service Institute.
 He retired from the United States Foreign Service in March 1987.